montasirmoyen/ps-bot/README.md

 # ps-bot
-A discord bot for my virtual soccer brand
+An active discord bot for my virtual soccer brand that serves over 5000+ members